dabeaz/curio/docs/reference.rst

    Execute the specified coroutine and return its result.
 However, issue a cancellation request to the calling task after *seconds* have elapsed.
-When this happens, a :py:exc:`TaskTimeout` exception is raised.
+When this happens, a :py:exc:`curio.TaskTimeout` exception is raised.
 If *coro* is ``None``, the result of this function serves as an asynchronous context manager that applies a timeout to a block of statements.

 .. asyncfunction:: ignore_after(seconds, coro=None, *, timeout_result=None)